 Astragalus is an herb that has been used in Traditional Chinese Medicine for thousands of years, often in combination with other herbs, to strengthen the body against disease, physical, mental, or emotional stress.
 It may help protect the body from diseases such as cancer and diabetes because it contains antioxidants, which protect cells against damage caused by free radicals, byproducts of cellular energy.
 Astragalus is also used to protect and support the immune system; for preventing colds and upper respiratory infections; to lower blood pressure; to treat diabetes, and to protect the liver.

-Astragalus has antibacterial, and anti-inflammatory properties and so it is sometimes used topically for wounds.
-In addition, studies have shown that Astragalus has antiviral properties and stimulates the immune system, suggesting that it is indeed effective at preventing colds.
+Astragalus has antibacterial and anti-inflammatory properties and so it is sometimes used topically for wounds.
+In addition, studies have shown that Astragalus has antiviral properties and stimulates the immune system, suggesting that it is indeed effective at preventing colds, and can be easily combined with other natural cold remedies.
+Visit surehealthremedy.com/home-remedies-for-cold for more information.

 In the United States, researchers have investigated Astragalus as a possible treatment for people whose immune systems have been compromised by chemotherapy or radiation.
 In these studies, Astragalus supplements have been shown to speed recovery and extend life expectancy.